symfony/symfony-docs/page_creation.rst

         }
     }

-Template files live in the ``templates/`` directory, which was created for your automatically when you installed Twig.
+Template files live in the ``templates/`` directory, which was created for you automatically when you installed Twig.
 Create a new ``templates/lucky`` directory with a new ``number.html.twig`` file inside: